hmsayem/verdict/README.md

 # Verdict
 ### About
-A fully featured programming blog application built with Django.
+A fully featured blog application built with Django.
+[Click here](http://hmsayem.pythonanywhere.com) to view a live version of the website.
 ### Features

 - User Registration
 - User Login & Logout